Nick181818/G16_VLSI/Final Capstone Project/GAYAZ/README.md

 *  <i><b>R-Type </i></b>

 R-type instructions involve operation between two operands stored in two on-chip registers.
 The fetched instruction should provide the address to the two operands and help the processor to decode the type of operation to be performed.

-    **EXAMPLE**
+<b>EXAMPLE</b>

 - Instruction: add x28, x12, x13
 - Description: The contents of register x1 and x12 are to be added and stored back to the x2 register.

 - As per the ISA,
     - Hex equivalent: 00d60e33
     - Bin equivalent: 00000000110101100000111000110011
     - Opcode: 011_0011
     - funct3: 3’b000
     - funct7: 7’b000_0000
     - rs1_addr: 5’hC
     - rs2_addr: 5’hd
     - rd_addr: 5’h1C
     - The instruction has been stored at memory location: 40 (or 28H)
     - Machine cycles taken: 1
     - No. of clock cycles: 3

      - Working: